 This is the major way to rekindle, ignite and sustain God’s fire or love in your soul!

-Friend, keep your mind set, fixed or focused on God, and you will never again become spiritually lukewarm, cold, or dead.
+Friend, keep your mind set, fixated or focused on God, and you will never again become spiritually lukewarm or cold.

 Paul states, “For to be carnally minded is death, but to be spiritually minded is life and peace.”
 (Rom.
 8:6 NKJV).

 Prayer: My Dear Lord Jesus, forgive me for allowing the cares of this life and the love of this world to drown and quench the fire of your love in my soul.
 My Dear Holy Spirit, teach and help me daily to diligently guard my heart and to set my mind on God, in Jesus’ name.
 Amen.